mathigon/textbooks/content/probability/content.md

 [[approximately half|exactly half|all|none]] of the results are heads – but we have no way of predicting _exactly which_ tosses landed heads.

-Even events with tiny probabilities (like winning the lottery :tada:) _can still happen_ – and they _do happen_ all the time (but to a very small proportion of the people who participate).
+Even events with tiny probabilities (like winning the lottery :party-popper:) _can still happen_ – and they _do happen_ all the time (but to a very small proportion of the people who participate).